 - (1) ACCEPT.
-A person "accepts" an offer of employment or a business opportunity when the person enters into a legally binding contract or any informal agreement or understanding that the parties expect to be carried out. - (2) [AFFECT PARTICULARLY AN ECONOMIC INTEREST or AFFECT PARTICULARLY A SUBSTANTIAL ECONOMIC INTEREST.
-An action is likely to "affect particularly an economic interest" or "affect particularly a substantial economic interest," whichever is applicable, if it is likely to have an effect on the particular interest that is distinguishable from its effect on members of the public in general or on a substantial segment of the public. - (3)] AFFILIATED.
-Business entities are "affiliated" if one is the parent or subsidiary of the other or if they are subsidiaries of the same parent business entity. - (3[4]) [AFFINITY.
-Relationship by "affinity" (by marriage) is defined in Sections 573.024 and 573.025 of the Texas Government Code, as amended.] - (4[5]) BEFORE THE CITY.
-Representation or appearance "before the city" means before: - (A) the city council; - (B) a board, commission, or other city body or city entity; or - (C) a city official or employee.

-- (6) BENEFIT means anything reasonably regarded as monetary [pecuniary] gain or monetary [pecuniary] advantage, including a personal benefit to any other person in whose welfare the beneficiary has a direct and substantial interest. - (7) BUSINESS ENTITY means a sole proprietorship, partnership, firm, corporation, holding company, joint-stock company, receivership, trust, unincorporated association, or any other entity recognized by law, except that the term does not include a governmental entity. - (8) CITY means the city of Dallas, Texas. - (9) CITY COUNCIL MEMBER or MEMBER OF THE CITY COUNCIL means all members of the Dallas city council, including the mayor.
+A person "accepts" an offer of employment or a business opportunity when the person enters into a legally binding contract or any informal agreement or understanding that the parties expect to be carried out. - (2) AFFILIATED.
+Business entities are "affiliated" if one is the parent or subsidiary of the other or if they are subsidiaries of the same parent business entity. - (3) Reserved. - (4)] BEFORE THE CITY.
+Representation or appearance "before the city" means before: - (A) the city council; - (B) a board, commission, or other city body or city entity; or - (C) a city official or employee. - (4[6]) BENEFIT means anything reasonably regarded as monetary gain or monetary advantage, including a personal benefit to any other person in whose welfare the beneficiary has a direct and substantial interest.
+Monetary gain or advantage includes, but is not limited to, gain or advantage in the form of money, services, goods, and financial or business relationships. - (5[7]) BUSINESS ENTITY means a sole proprietorship, partnership, firm, corporation, holding company, joint-stock company, receivership, trust, unincorporated association, or any other legal entity [recognized by law], except that the term does not include a governmental entity. - (6[8]) CITY means the city of Dallas, Texas. - (7[9]) CITY COUNCIL MEMBER or MEMBER OF THE CITY COUNCIL Amend Chapter 12A (Code of Ethics) Page 3 DRAFT means all members of the Dallas city council, including the mayor.

-(10) CLIENT.
+(8[10]) CLIENT.

 - (A) The term "client" includes any specialized and highly personalized professional business relationship of an individual official or employee.
-The term does not include a regular or ordinary business or vendor relationship. - (B) If the official or employee does not personally represent the client but conducts business as a member of a primary partnership or professional corporation or conducts business through another entity, a client of the partnership, professional corporation, or entity is deemed to be a client of the official or employee if: - (i) the partnership, professional corporation, or entity derived two percent or more of its annual gross income within the preceding 12 months from the client; and - (ii) the city official or employee knows of the client's relationship. - (C) This definition does not apply to the term "client" when used in Article V[HI-A] (lobbyist regulations). - (11) CODE OF ETHICS or ETHICS CODE means this chapter.
+The term does not include a regular or ordinary business or vendor relationship. - (B) If the official or employee does not personally represent the client but conducts business as a member of a primary partnership or professional corporation or conducts business through another entity, a client of the partnership, professional corporation, or entity is deemed to be a client of the official or employee if: - (i) the partnership, professional corporation, or business entity derived two percent or more of its annual gross income within the preceding 12 months from the client; and - (ii) the city official or employee knows of the client's relationship. - (C) This definition does not apply to the term "client" when used in Article V (lobbyist regulations).

+(9[11]) CODE OF ETHICS or ETHICS CODE means this chapter.

-(12) CONFIDENTIAL GOVERNMENT INFORMATION includes:
+(10[12])CONFIDENTIAL GOVERNMENT INFORMATION includes: